GPBaranov/blog/content/en/authors/admin/_index.md

 #    summary:
 ---

-## О себе
+## About Me

-👋 Привет! Меня зовут Георгий Баранов. Я студент 1 курса РУДН, учусь на физмате по направлению "Компьютерные науки".
+👋 Hi!
+My name is Georgiy Baranov.
+I’m a first-year student at RUDN University, studying in the Faculty of Physics and Mathematics in the "Computer Science" program.

-### Что мне интересно?
+### What am I interested in?
-- 🔥 Программирование и алгоритмы
+- 🔥 Programming and algorithms
-- 🧠 Математика и логика
+- 🧠 Mathematics and logic
-- 💻 Технологии и разработка ПО
+- 💻 Technology and software development
-- 🚀 Машинное обучение и AI
+- 🚀 Machine learning and AI

-### Что я делаю?
+### What am I doing?
-- 📚 Учусь и осваиваю новые технологии
+- 📚 Learning and exploring new technologies
-- 🏗 Разбираюсь с компьютерными науками
+- 🏗 Diving into computer science
-- 📝 Пишу о своих открытиях в блоге
+- 📝 Writing about my discoveries on my blog

-Буду рад обсудить интересные темы и обменяться опытом! 😃
+Happy to discuss exciting topics and exchange experience! 😃